-Responsible for cleaning and maintain the indoor common areas of the building and the entire outside of the building.
-Their duties include; sweeping, mopping, washing and waxing hallways, floors and stairs, emptying trash cans and garbage, washing windows and cleaning common area washrooms.
-They also will maintain heating/air-conditioning throughout the building and make minor repairs as needed.
-Outside work includes clearing snow and ice from sidewalks and driveways, cutting grass, raking leaves and upkeep of the gardens.
+Responsible for cleaning and maintain the indoor and outside areas of the building.
+Their duties include; sweeping, mopping, washing and waxing hallway, floors and stairs, emptying trash cans and garbage, washing windows and cleaning common area washrooms.
+They also maintain proper heating throughout the building and make minor repairs as needed.
+Outside work includes clearing snow and ice from sidewalks and driveways, cutting grass, raking leaves and tending gardens.